JamFfm/NEXTIONDisplay/README.md

 - Dark Mode
 - no loss of graphdata when changing views
 - graph, stepname, kettelname, remaining time of rest, current temp, target temp in one screen
+- watch up to 4 kettles at once
 - easy change of gui via Nextion Editor
 - bright display